What does a resume need to include?

 - List relevant honors or awards with a brief description

-- Project title, where it was published, and when
+- Project title, where it was published, when, and brief description

 - Aim to restrict your resume to one page.
 You may go to two pages only if all information is pertinent to the internship you are applying for.